-The Center for Student Success - Careers acts only as an intermediary between employers posting job opportunities and candidates searching for job
+The Center for Student Success - Career Services acts only as an intermediary between employers posting job opportunities and candidates searching for job

 opportunities.
-The Center for Student Success - Careers is not involved in the actual transaction between employers and candidates.
+The Center for Student Success - Career Services is not involved in the actual transaction between employers and candidates.
 As a result, the Center

-for Student Success - Careers has no control over the quality, safety or legality of the jobs or resumes posted, the truth or accuracy of the listings, the
+for Student Success - Career Services has no control over the quality, safety, or legality of the jobs or résumés posted, the truth or accuracy of the listings, the

-In addition, because user authentication on the Internet is difficult, Center for Student Success - Careers cannot and does not confirm that each user is
+In addition, because user authentication on the Internet is difficult, the Center for Student Success - Career Services cannot and does not confirm that each user is

 who they claim to be.
 Because we do not and cannot control the behavior of participants on our website, in the event that you have a dispute with one or

-more users, you release the Center for Student Success - Careers and The New School (and our agents and employees) from claims, demands, and damages
+more users, you release the Center for Student Success - Career Services and The New School (and our agents and employees) from claims, demands, and damages

 (actual and consequential, direct and indirect of every kind and nature, known and unknown), arising out of or in any way connected with such disputes.

 Finally, note that we expect that you will use caution and common sense when using the website.
-The Center for Student Success - Careers makes no
+The Center for Student Success - Career Services makes no

 representations about the accuracy, reliability, completeness, or timeliness of the website or the material.
 The use of the website is at your own risk.